ArduPilot/ardupilot_wiki/copter/source/docs/acro-mode.rst

    of the vehicle.
 If the pilot puts the throttle completely down the motors will go to their minimum rate and stabilization will cease.However, this behavior can be changed by enabling :ref:`airmode`
--  AC3.1 and higher include an Acro Trainer functionality that can be turned on/off to make learning to fly Acro easier.
+-  Copter includes an Acro Trainer functionality that can be turned on/off to make learning to fly Acro easier.
 -  Stick inputs are interpreted in the "body frame" (as opposed to Sport mode in which they are "earth frame").
 The difference between "body